Propane

 Portable Generators

 A propane-fueled generator is an efficient temporary backup for when the electricity goes out.
-Only run a generator outside.
+Always operate generators outdoors to avoid the risk of carbon monoxide poisoning.

 Portable Heaters

-These are safe IF the heater has an automatic shut-off switch that monitors the oxygen level.
+These are safe provided the heater has an automatic shut-off switch that monitors the oxygen level.
 If the oxygen dips too low, the automatic shutoff turns the heater off automatically.

 How much do I need?

-• A small canister will last a couple of days if cooking intermittent meals.
-Using one burner at lower settings you may get 4 or 5 days of use.
+• A small canister may last a couple of days for intermittent cooking; using one burner at lower settings, you might achieve four to five days of use.

 PROS